One Thousand and One Persian Landscapes

 Persian manuscript paintings

-In fact, all are mind-bogglingly gorgeous!
+In any case, all these miniatures are mind-bogglingly gorgeous!

 Persian manuscript paintings